19 Ways to Express Belief

 Staying strong isn’t just about lifting weights or enduring difficult situations.
 It’s about maintaining both physical and mental resilience to face life’s challenges.
 Whether

-Learn when and how to use the past perfect continuous tense to sequence past events clearly.
-Includes rules, examples, common mistakes, and practice exercises.
+Learn when and how to use the present perfect continuous tense for actions that started in the past and continue now.
+Rules, examples, and practice exercises included.